 c. discharge any pollutant from a point source into navigable waters, unless a permit was obtained.

-The Federal Water Pollution Control Act of 1948 was the first major U.S. law to
+The Federal Water Pollution Control Act of 1948 was the first major U.S.

 d. address water pollution.